British Superbike Championship Support Series: British GP2 Cup

-The British GP2 Cup, currently known for sponsorship reasons as the Quattro Group British GP2 Cup, is a support series to the British Superbike Championship (BSB).
+The British GP2 Cup is a support series to the British Superbike Championship (BSB).

 Founded in 2018, the series races alongside the British Supersport Championship, although the two have separate classifications.

 The bikes have prototype chassis like those used in Moto2 and use full-slick tyres (unlike Supersport), but their engines must adhere to Superstock600 regulations, with an output limit of 128 hp.

 Mason Law is the reigning champion having claimed the 2020 title racing for Spirit Moto Corsa.
 The previous two champions Kyle Ryde (2019) and Josh Owens (2018) raced for Team Kovara Projects RS Racing aboard Kalex machinery.

 British GP2 Cup winners

 National Superstock 1000 Championship

 The National Superstock 1000 Championship is a support race for the British Superbike Championship, the superstock 1000 meaning that all the bikes have to be of a stock spec.
 This means that racing is much cheaper than in other categories as such this category gets many more entrants than any other class on the BSB grid.